EOL/publishing/doc/api.md

 ## Example queries:

 The taxa and records are modeled as a graph, which is described in the [Trait Schema](https://github.com/EOL/eol_website/blob/master/doc/trait-schema.md).
-New Cypher users may also find neo4j's [cypher documentation](https://neo4j.com/docs/developer-manual/current/cypher/) helpful.
+New Cypher users may also find neo4j's [Cypher documentation](https://neo4j.com/docs/developer-manual/current/cypher/) helpful.

 ## show traits